Usher Reportedly Marries His Longtime Girlfriend Jennifer Goicoechea

 Usher and Jennifer have a long history together.
 Both in the music industry, the two crossed paths several times before becoming romantically involved.

 The two started dating officially in 2018.
 In 2019, they were out and about publicly.
-Usher and Jennifer share two children: their daughter Sovereign Bo, 4, and their son Sire Castrello, 3.
+Usher and Jennifer share two children, daughter Sovereign Bo, 4, and son Sire Castrello, 3.

 Usher has been vocal about the support and love he feels from Jennifer.
 He describes his new bride as “his best friend.”